Purchase CacheGuard

 -

-When purchasing CacheGuard Gateway, you need to estimate how many devices will be connected (concurrent users) and how many of those will be active simultaneously.
+When installing CacheGuard-OS as a Gateway, you need to estimate how many devices will be connected (concurrent users) and how many of those will be active simultaneously.

 -

-Choose the appropriate plan based on your estimate of simultaneous users to ensure optimal performance.
-If your number of simultaneous users exceeds the purchased plan’s capacity, performance degradation can occur.
+Choose the appropriate required capacity based on your estimate of simultaneous users to ensure optimal performance.
+If your number of simultaneous users exceeds the supported capacity selected during the CacheGuard-OS installation, performance degradation can occur.

 -